fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 image = "cover.svg"
 +++

+> Update 2025-09-05: Added a section for fixes for Fedora and Rocky Linux

 I've gone through a few iterations of tools to manage the VMs in my homelab:
 VirtualBox, Vagrant, Proxmox—you name it.
 Even a cobbled‑together solution with Libvirt, qcow2 images, and a